The Invader (1935 film)

-The Invader is a 1935 British comedy film directed by Adrian Brunel and starring Buster Keaton, Lupita Tovar and Lyn Harding.
+The Invader is a 1935 British comedy film directed by Adrian Brunel and starring Buster Keaton, Lupita Tovar, and Lyn Harding.
 The film follows the same plot as its remake Pest from the West (1939), with a millionaire setting out to win a local girl in Mexico.

+Production

+Buster Keaton was recovering from severe bouts of alcoholism at the time, and despite the best efforts of director Adrian Brunel, Keaton did manage to sneak a few drinks during production.
+He was noticeably impaired in some scenes but delivered a professional performance.